-In this section we formulate some conjectures relevant to the physical interpretation of the above model.
-We have shown that, subject to the validity of the frozen flow approximation, all BL flows containing recirculation bubbles are subject to Tollmien-Schlichting-Rayleigh instabilities for wavenumbers $k \in [k_1, k_2]$ , where $k_1$ and $k_2$ both diverge to $\infty$ when $\text{Re} \to \infty$ .
+In this section we formulate some conjectures regarding the physical interpretation of the above model.
+We have shown that, subject to the validity of the frozen flow approximation, all BL flows containing recirculation bubbles are subject to Tollmien-Schlichting-Rayleigh instabilities for wavenumbers $k \in [k_1, k_2]$ , where $k_1$ and $k_2$ both diverge to $\infty$ when $Re \to \infty$ .

 Therefore a plausible scenario for detachment may begin as follows.
 Suppose that initially the flow is very smooth, for example, that it has analytic regularity, i.e. its Fourier coefficients decay exponentially with k, and that a recirculation bubble appears due to the Prandtl BL nonlinear dynamics.
-Even though the range $[k_1, k_2]$ is already subject to an instability, for sufficiently large Reynolds number the initial excitation of such high wavenumber modes is so small that they do not have time to grow and the Prandtl solution is a good approximation.
+Our analysis then suggests that within the recirculation bubble the range $[k_1, k_2]$ is subject to a fast linear instability.
+Note that, since we have found that $k_1$ , $k_2$ and the growth rate $\alpha$ (see (2.55)) diverge with Re, there are reasonable chances that the frozen flow approximation becomes more and more accurate for higher Re.
+However, for sufficiently large Reynolds number, the initial excitation of such high-wavenumber modes is so small that they do not have time to grow and the Prandtl solution remains a good approximation.

-But if and when a Prandtl singularity builds up, it starts feeding non negligible excitations into the interval $[k_1, k_2]$ , In the competition between the oncoming singularity and the growth of unstable modes, it is interesting to determine which modes first reach a finite amplitude, and when this occurs.
+But if and when a Prandtl singularity builds up, it starts feeding non-negligible excitations into the interval $[k_1, k_2]$ .
+In the competition between the oncoming singularity and the growth of unstable modes, it is interesting to determine which modes first reach a finite amplitude, and when this occurs.